Home » Our Academy » Attendance

 Attendance

-At Minerva Primary Academy we want and expect our pupils to attend school every day, unless they are really not well enough to.
+At Minerva Primary we want and expect our pupils to attend school every day, unless they are really not well enough to, or there is another very good reason for their absence which is agreed by the academy.

 We believe children who attend regularly are more likely to feel settled in school, maintain friendships, keep up with their learning and gain the greatest benefit from their education.